FM Synth

 Frequency Adjustment

-Frequency Adjustment allows you change the frequency ratio of a single operator relative to the note played.
-This is represented as a division based equation.
-The top represents the dividend of the equation, and the bottom represents the divisor of the equation.
+represents the divisor of the equation.
 Dividing the top number by the bottom number will provide the final ratio of this operator.
-These numbers can range from 1 to 20, giving the resulting frequency ratios to be from 20:1 to 1:20, and everything in-between.
+These numbers can range from 1 to 20, giving the resulting frequency ratios to be from 20:1

 Detune allows you to slightly increase or decrease the frequency of the operator.